ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/retarget.md

   return 0;
 }
 ```
 No changes are needed to the scatter file.
-This new code will be handled by the catch-all `* (+RO)` line.
+This additional code will be placed by the catch-all `* (+RO)` line.

 ## Rebuild the example including the retargeted code:
 ```console